Interview Handbook

 In an interview, you typically have 45–60 minutes to design a client-side product (e.g., News Feed, Autocomplete, Chat, Photo Gallery).
 The interviewer evaluates how systematically you think, not how many APIs you remember.

 RADIO is a popular mnemonic to help you not miss any steps.
 Proceed sequentially but be flexible to revisit steps when needed.
+The RADIO framework is referenced from greatfrontend.com.

 | Step | Goal | Suggested duration |